-The Safest Smart Doorbells for Your Home
+The 10 Safest Smart Doorbells for Your Home

-Google Nest Hello
+Best video quality: Google Nest Hello

-“I recommend Nest Hello because it offers the best video quality and integrates with the Google and Alexa,” says Donna Childs, author of Prepare for the Worst, Plan for the Best: Disaster Preparedness and Recovery for Small Businesses.
-“You can also upgrade to a cloud subscription service, benefit from its facial recognition features, and save HD video recordings,” Childs says.
-“I feel this is the best protection and Google technology appears less vulnerable to being hacked—which is particularly important for the 10.4 million home-based businesses in the United States.”
-On that note, a Google spokesperson says that Nest offers a bug bounty program to search for and address vulnerabilities.
-The company also works with reputable security companies to conduct independent third-party security audits of its products and services.
-And while you’re in the market for burglar-deterrents, here are 22 inexpensive ways to theft-proof your home.
+“I recommend Nest Hello because it offers the best video quality and integrates with Google and Alexa,” says Donna Childs, author of Prepare for the Worst, Plan for the Best: Disaster Preparedness and Recovery for Small Businesses.
+“You can also upgrade to a cloud subscription service, benefit from its facial recognition features, and save HD video recordings.
+I feel this is the best protection, and Google technology appears less vulnerable to being hacked—which is particularly important for the 10.4 million home-based businesses in the United States.”
+You might be surprised to learn that these other everyday devices can be hacked, as well.

 Best for ensuring privacy: ADT Doorbell Camera

 Big names in home security have added video doorbells to their offerings.
 “ADT is a proponent of security and privacy principles, and our systems limit ADT’s ability to access our residential customers’ video footage, such as when needed to service a system for a customer,” explains Tim Rader, director of product development at ADT.
 “By policy and through technical restrictions, this footage can only be accessed once specific protocols are followed and use of those protocols is logged.
 Customers are also notified whenever designated ADT personnel have been authorized to access their system.”
 Sipes names this as his second-favorite choice in video doorbell brands, noting that customers have to “pay a hefty monthly monitoring fee.”
 Of course, it might be worth it, especially if you live in one of these 15 states that have the highest burglary rates in America.

-Arlo Audio Doorbell Plus
+Best at keeping out hackers: Arlo Audio Doorbell Plus

-For a simpler, but still smarter-than-a-traditional-doorbell option, choose the Arlo Audio Doorbell Plus.
+For a simpler but still smarter-than-a-traditional-doorbell option, choose the Arlo Audio Doorbell Plus.
 There’s no video included, but that also means less security risk—a hacker can’t gain access to your feed and flip the script by spying on you.
-“I like Arlo as a company because they used AES to protect your information, plus Transport Layer Security to make sure your camera is communicating securely with the Arlo hub,” says Turner.
-“Arlo requires that you make up a long and complicated password with account authentication over an HTTPS connection, and they limit your login attempts to five, preventing bots or hackers from entering.”
+“I like Arlo as a company because they use AES to protect your information, plus Transport Layer Security to make sure your camera is communicating securely with the Arlo hub,” says Turner.
+“Arlo requires that you make up a long and complicated password with account authentication over an HTTPS connection, and they limit your log-in attempts to five, preventing bots or hackers from entering.”